When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 Absolutely!
 The Surface Pro series features a large 13-inch display with a 3:2 aspect ratio, making it a great choice for displaying and annotating sheet music.

-My favorite sheet music reader app, MobileSheets, is available as a Windows app for the Surface Pro series.
+My favorite application for reading sheet music, MobileSheets, is available as a native Windows application in the Microsoft Store.

 Music notation software